-During 2015, Wärtsilä established an internal organisation dedicated to cyber security governance and management.
+Wärtsilä has an internal organisation dedicated to cyber security governance and management.
 This organisation, in cooperation with Wärtsilä's divisional business management, is responsible for Wärtsilä's cyber security governance and management in connection with its customer offerings and internal operations.
 The Wärtsilä cyber security governance model ties together traditional safety and security functions with cyber security operations.

-Information security risks related to Wärtsilä's internal operations are continuously identified, and mitigation activities are continuously executed in network security, endpoint protection, access risk management and vulnerability management.
-The Wärtsilä Security Operations Centre (SOC) monitors the internal threat exposure level with vulnerability scanning capabilities, and provides a coordinated response to identified cyber security incidents.
-Furthermore, development of Wärtsilä's information security capabilities is steered through the new cyber security organisation.
+Information security risks related to Wärtsilä's internal operations are continuously identified, and mitigation activities are executed in network security, endpoint protection, access management and vulnerability management.
+The Wärtsilä Security Operations Centre monitors the internal threat exposure level with vulnerability scanning capabilities, and provides a coordinated response to identified information security incidents.